|

 all at the same time.

-closely with GG, and moved to central Pennsylvania (where he still keeps a
+closely with GG, and moved to central Pennsylvania Andre and I remain in NJ where we

-However, we continue to love and respect these fantastic animals, and forever
+continue to love and respect these fantastic animals, and forever

 carry fond memories of not only GG, but also the many other outstanding equine